WojciechAdamowski/Docker-and-Kubernetes-fundamentals/KubernetesWorkloads/KubernetesWorkloads.md

 ## Info
 ### Order

-In this section we will focus on how to use the services to expose pods to each other and to the outside.
+In this section we will focus on how to use the Workloads to run Pods in different configurations.
 * If you are intresting in Powershell only, look at this [file](KubernetesWorkloads.ps1)
-* I only show necessary informations about the Kubernetes services because there are plenty of articles on the web
+* I only show necessary informations about the Kubernetes Workloads because there are plenty of articles on the web

 ### Kubernetes Workloads
 * **What is Workload?** It is application running on one or set of Kubernetes Pods.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/)
 * **What are the types of Workloads?** There are few types of Workloads, but we will focus on the following:
     * Deployment - this is the way how you describe a desired state of the Pods.
 This type of Workload is used to tell the Deployment Controller what set of Pods we want to get.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
     * ReplicaSet - we can use it to maintain set of identical Pods.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)
-    * StatefulSet - this workload is created to store the State of the Pod in Persistent Volumes Claims created for each Pod.
+    * StatefulSet - this workload is created to store the state of the Pod in Persistent Volumes Claims created for each Pod.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
     * Job - using this you can make a single or multiple run your Pod.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/job/)
     * CronJob - you can use it to make a scheduled Pod which will run on a specific schedule.
 More information in the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)